Meet Kalisha Buckhanon, negression Creative Director

 I have 25 years of experience as a writer, media talent and project help with 20 years of experience in major fiction publishing as an author of five acclaimed novels.

-My career began as work-study at University of Chicago, in both its News Office and its Press as an editorial assistant.
-After school, I became an initially temp secretary to the Chief of Plastic/Reconstructive Surgery of the Hospitals, but I was hired for it as a first real job.
+My career in arts, letters and media began as work-study at University of Chicago.
+I was an Editorial Assistant in its News Office and its Press.
+After school, I became an initially temp secretary to the Chief of Plastic and Reconstructive Surgery of its Hospitals.
+Then I was hired for it as my first real job.
 As I rose to the occasion of a crash course in assisting by day, I wrote a practice novel at night.
-This was back when writers had to find addresses in the Guide to Literary Agents and go to Kinko’s to copy work to mail to agents, with a stamped envelope for rejection.
+Well this was back when writers had to find addresses in the Guide to Literary Agents, pay Kinko’s to copy manuscripts and mail agents including a stamped envelope for rejection.

-I was shocked to not be too rejected.
-I wasn’t shocked a famous agent who really loved my writing couldn’t sell it into a book, though it was so exciting to try.
-It was a dream I didn’t expect to happen.
-Meanwhile, I got a communications job at National Black MBA Assocation, Inc. in Chicago.
-It was a wonderful introduction to the professional business world and great experience in media production.
-However, praise for my talent from literary agents and editors nudged me to take a risk for it.
+I was shocked to not be rejected.
+I was not shocked a famous agent who really loved my writing couldn’t sell it into a book, though it was so exciting to try.
+Meanwhile, I landed a communications job at National Black MBA Association, Inc. in Chicago.
+It was a proud introduction to the business world and great experience in media production.
+However, praise for my talent from literary agents and editors nudged me to take a risk.

-I moved to Manhattan in the early aughts to attend The New School, to work with Sapphire, author of my fave modern novel PUSH.
-This led to requisite teaching artist life in Harlem, temp work at Essence, sending out my stories and auctioning into a book deal with St. Martin’s Press by age 26.
-I worked as style icon Harriette Cole’s Office Manager in time I started publishing Upstate, my M.F.A. thesis.
+So I moved to Manhattan in the early aughts for The New School for my dream to take classes with Sapphire, author of my fave modern novel PUSH, on its way to adaptation into the Oscar-winning film “Precious.”
+This move led to requisite teaching artist life in Harlem, temp work at Essence, sending out my stories and auctioning into a book deal with St. Martin’s Press by age 26.
+I worked as style icon Harriette Cole’s Office Manager in time I started publishing the novel Upstate, my M.F.A. thesis.
 My author launch was an incredible experience.
-I started negression later to publish my writing and reach readers quickly, and it remains my creative home.
+I started negression later to publish my writing and reach readers quickly.
+It remains my creative home.

-Many essays here derived from study in my alma mater Chicago’s English PhD program.
-Beyond my solo work, I’ve been a dramaturg or literary manager in Chicago community theaters, a Course Assistant for Intro to Acting at Chicago and been read by Athena Theater at the Dramatists Guild.
-I’ve adapted my novels into screenplays; one became a Diverse Voices Finalist.
-I’ve been a face on network television as an expert on true crime cases and lent my voice to a powerful PBS NewsHour special chronicling COVID’s devastations to women of color.
+Many essays here derived from study in my alma mater UChicago’s English PhD program.
+Beyond my solo work, I’ve been a dramaturg or literary manager in Chicago community theaters, a Course Assistant for Intro to Acting at UChicago and been read by Athena Theater at the Dramatists Guild.
+I’ve adapted my novels into screenplays; one recently became a Diverse Voices Competition Finalist.
+I’ve been on network television as an expert on true crime cases and lent my voice to a powerful PBS NewsHour special chronicling COVID’s devastation to women of color.
 For much of my freelancing, things were at deadline or crisis level when I entered to support.

 I have a B.A. and M.A. in English from University of Chicago with a Creative Writing M.F.A. from The New School.
 I am certified to teach English as a foreign language.
 I’ve taught students from pre-school to college levels, in Chicago and New York City, where I work and live between today.
 Along with much writing about my arts and culture interests, I write African American and women’s novels and stories with usually some mystery, crime and justice.